ianmott77/wireless-timer/README.md

 Below is a link to a youtube video demonstrating simple usage and proof of work for the idea:
 * https://youtu.be/bO8R6ozuvQg

-# Things You Should Know Before Continuing
+# Things You Should Know Before Continuing With Setup
 * How to solder
 * Basic C/C++ programming knowledge would be an asset (e.g. loops, constants)
 * Basic Knowledge of Linux systems (e.g. file system, terminal use)